-In this post we’ll also help explain what resource scheduling software is, how they’ll help you manage and allocate and schedule your team and resources better, and provide a summary of their features so you can easily compare and find the right team and project resource scheduling tools for you.
+In this post we’ll also explain what resource scheduling software is, how they’ll help you manage, allocate, and schedule your team and resources better, and provide a summary of their features so you can easily compare and find the right team and project resource scheduling tools for you.

 Resource Management Software Comparison Criteria

 To be featured on this resource management software list, I evaluated tools based on the following criteria: